abhinavt20/RecruitingPortfolio/projects/README.md

 - **Data Import**: Established MongoDB collections and imported JSON data.
 - **MongoDB Query Implementation**: Created complex queries to handle data relationships, counting, and matching requirements.

+# EECS 484 Project 4: Grace Hash Join

+## Description
+Project 4 requires implementing a Grace Hash Join (GHJ) database algorithm in C++.
+Unlike previous projects that used databases directly, this project focuses on developing a component of a database.
+GHJ enables efficient joining of large data tables by partitioning records into smaller subsets before probing for matching keys, allowing for optimal use of limited memory.

+## Technologies Used
+- **C++**: Core programming language for implementing the GHJ algorithm.
+- **Emulated Disk and Memory Structures**: Used to simulate database-like storage and retrieval.
+- **Makefile**: For compiling and managing the project build process.

+## Key Contributions
+- Implemented `partition` and `probe` functions in `Join.cpp` to achieve the GHJ algorithm.
+- Utilized provided emulated disk and memory classes to manage data flow and record processing.
+- Integrated hashing and page management for efficient data partitioning and probing.
+These files provide a structured overview and README for your project, aligning with previous project formats.
+Let me know if you'd like any additional adjustments!